openstax/tutor-server/README.md

 and then run command: `alter user ox_tutor nosuperuser;`

-Exit the psql database shell by typeing `\q` and hitting enter.
+Exit the psql database shell by typing `\q` and hitting enter.

+If you have already created your database and need to add the `superuser` status, log in as a super user (if you installed on a mac with brew, this is probably your mac username), then

+`alter user ox_tutor superuser;`

+Don't forget the semicolon!

 ## Configuring database for Development and Testing